 We need to protect biodiversity.
 This is because each species has its own important role to play in keeping our environment healthy.
 Each relies on the work of other species for its survival.

 More biodiverse environments are better at resisting changes in the environment.
 This can be storms or rising temperatures.
-Habitats with more types of wildlife are also likely to sustain more wildlife.
+Habitats with a lot of different wildlife types are also likely to sustain more animals and plants.

 Our national waters